 Once you’ve posted an update, you also have additional options.

-- Pinning – Want a particular status update to stay up top?
-Hover over your update, click on the Pencil icon, and then click Pin to Top.
+- Pinning - Want a particular status update to stay at the top?
+Hover over your update, click on the Pencil icon and then click Pin to Top.
 This will keep the update pinned to the top of your wall until you choose to unpin it or pin another update.

 - Highlighting - Bring extra attention to important status updates by hovering over your update and clicking on the Star icon.
 This will stretch that update across both columns on your page’s wall.

 - Changing the Date - Did you forget to add your latest blog post from Friday onto your wall as an update and realize it after you added Monday’s blog post?
 Don’t worry.
 Just add Friday’s blog post on your wall, hover over the update, click on the Pencil icon, and then click Change Date.

 Although there are a lot of great changes, there are also a ton of things that are missing such as:

 Maybe it is just a pre-launch issue, but one thing that is noticeably missing from the new Facebook Pages is activity by anyone who isn’t your friend.
 You can compare the above screenshot while I am logged in to my account, which shows the number of friends of mine that have liked my Facebook Page plus a friend’s recent tag vs. the screenshot below, where I’m logged into a dummy account that has no friends.